TgrotCn/aetx/README.md

-# atex
+# aetx

-**atex** is an advanced inference framework designed to evolve from a simple engine into a mainstream, production-grade inference solution.
+**aetx** is an advanced inference framework designed to evolve from a simple engine into a mainstream, production-grade inference solution.
 Currently, the framework supports the Qwen2-1.5B model and is actively being enhanced with features such as quantization, multi-card (multi-GPU) inference, and a host of performance optimizations.

 ---